adnk0393/IMD-reduction/README.md

 ---

 ## 📁 Repository Structure
-* **`MinNet app/`**: Streamlit application for mineral-group prediction using the trained KNN model and C3 input scheme.
+* **`MinNet/`**: Streamlit application source codes for mineral-group prediction using the trained KNN model and C3 input scheme.
 * **`Pre-processing scripts/`**: Scripts used to preprocess and filter mineral-composition datasets.
 * **`Trained model/`**: Trained models, scaler objects and label-encoding files generated during the study.
 * **`Data/`**: Training, testing and external-validation datasets used in the manuscript.